#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 Caveats

-If the inner type implements Drop
+If the inner type implements Drop, that implementation will not be

 called, since there is no way to ensure that the Objective-C runtime will